 - Use tags and other available SEO tools to help your videos rank.
 If you embed a video on another site, include a transcript.
 Search engines love video, but they need the transcript to see the SEO you’ve done.

 If you’re not using social media, get started now to generate leads!
 If you are using social media, and you found the tips above helpful, implement them now.
+To generate new leads, you will need to stay focused and organized.
 Keep in mind that social media success requires an iterative process: post, measure success, tweak your approach, and repeat!